 Public Consultation Session #1 (October 19, 2017)

 Public Consultation Session #1 consisted of a guided walking tour of the Old Main Street neighbourhood.
 Residents were invited to share their knowledge with Town staff and the consultant team.
 Residents were asked to fill in comment cards during the walk.
 All completed comment cards can be submitted to the Planning Department at email@example.com or droped off at Town Hall - 395 Mulock Drive.
 Findings will inform the preparation of the Background Report and the Draft Tertiary Plan.

 The Summary Report provides a synopsis of the comments recieved at the walking tour and by telephone and email afterwards up until November 10, 2017.

 Public Consultation Session #2 (April 12, 2018)

 Public Consultation Session #2 consisted of a presentation and workshop.
 Participants were asked to provide feedback on the draft vision, guiding principles, and land use concepts.
 Findings have informed the preparation of the Draft Tertiary Plan.
 The presentation, display boards, and worksheets are availabe and we are still accepting feedback until the end of April 26th.
 Interested parties are encouraged to download and fill out the worksheets and return them to firstname.lastname@example.org or drop them off at Town Hall, 395 Mulock Dr.

 Public Consultation Session #3 (November 5, 2018)

 Public Consultation Session #4 (January or February 2019)

 Statutory Public Meeting, in accordance with the Planning Act.
 The statutory Public Meeting is a formal meeting with Council where participants can offer comments to Council on the Final Tertiary Plan.
-Written or oral submissions must be made prior to, or at, the Public Meeting, if not you may not be entitled to appeal the decision to the Ontario Municipal Board.
-You may also not be added as a party to the hearing of an Ontario Municipal Board appeal unless, in the opinion of the Board, there is reasonable grounds to do so.
+Written or oral submissions must be made prior to, or at, the Public Meeting, if not you may not be entitled to appeal the decision to the Local Appeal Tribunal.
+You may also not be added as a party to the hearing of a Local Appeal Board appeal unless, in the opinion of the Tribunal, there is reasonable grounds to do so.